Renovating and improving your home value

 As home valuation experts we know that renovation is a great way to improve property value.
 A valuation before and/or after is an excellent way to confirm any change in capital value.
 A professional valuation looks at actual value including access and analysis of past data and avoids any emotional attachment that could influence your perspective.
 You, your bank, your insurer and your real estate agent all have a vested interest in valuation outcomes.
 With a professional valuer, you’ll get a fresh set of eyes with no vested interest.

 What to renovate first

-Knowing which items to tackle is important before embarking on any major home renovations or interior updates.
+Knowing which items to tackle first is important before embarking on any major home renovations or interior updates.
 Some renovations will be small and relatively inexpensive, whilst others will be larger and take more time.
 If you are renovating to sell, making a pre-sale list of options will help you determine where to begin.
 A little research into your local housing market combined with an up-to-date valuation will assist with working out what to prioritise.

 Repairs are an important part of your renovation.
 Most homes become damaged over time due to regular wear and tear.
 These are the items that need immediate attention.

 Smaller tasks like painting will be noticed by prospective buyers.
 In fact, skipping over them will likely reduce the impact of major changes.
 Repairs that are functional and aesthetically appealing are the one’s that will add value to your property.

 Partial renovations are not great

 When a home has a partial renovation all this does is highlight and magnify problems in other areas showing there is ‘more money to be spent’.
 Sometimes, not renovating at all would be preferable to a partial renovation.

 For example, adding a fancy art deco vanity unit or fancy full glass topped vanity unit to a bathroom but leaving the original shower over bath and doing nothing else.
 If you’re going to do a kitchen or bathroom do the full renovation as opposed to a a partial because partial renovations stand out.
 Seamless style across the home or a similar themes throughout home is better.